24 Career Choices for French Learners

 The starting point has become challenging, with more people competing for these positions.
 But don’t worry.
 There are still options for deserving candidates who are willing to work hard.

 You’ll need a proper plan and work your way up from the bottom.
-It would help if you gain experience through internships, volunteering, and jobs that may pay less at the beginning.
+Gaining experience through internships, volunteering, and jobs that may pay less at the beginning would help.

 You can eventually find assignments and work that pay better and offer more growth prospects.